valeriog2023/Networks/MULTICAST_NOTES.md

 ## PIM SPARSE MODE - AUTO-RP
-This is actually quite an old protocol, replaced by BSR.
+This is actually quite an old protocol, replaced by **BSR**.
 Auto-RP works based on:
-*  Candidate RP (cRP) : any router that wants to become an RP
+*  Candidate RP (CRP) : any router that wants to become an RP
 *  Mapping Agents (MA): will forward information about groups and RP

 CRP are configured with:
 ```
 ip pim send-rp-announce <Interface> scope <TTL> [group-list <Std-ACL>] [interval <seconds>]
 ```
-These routers will send UDP packets to the IP/Port 224.0.1.39/496 with the list of groups (default is 60 seconds).
+These routers will send UDP packets to the IP/Port **224.0.1.39/496** with the list of groups (default is 60 seconds).
-*  <TTL> is used to limit the scopeThe interface
+*  `<TTL>` is used to limit the scopeThe interface
-*  <Interface> must be enabled for PIM and its IP address will be used as the RP’s IP.
+*  `<Interface>` must be enabled for PIM and its IP address will be used as the RP’s IP.
-*  <Std-ACL> lists the groups for which we want to become the RP
+*  `<Std-ACL>` lists the groups for which we want to become the RP
    Notes:
    *  wildcard masks are converted to prefix-lengths, so you cannot use discontinuous masks.
-   *  “deny” statements are interpreted as groups that should be trated as "dense" mode The cRP announcements are flooded across the network and reach the Mapping Agents that lsiten for 224.0.0.39.
+   *  “deny” statements are interpreted as groups that should be trated as "dense" mode

+The cRP announcements are flooded across the network and reach the Mapping Agents that lsiten for **224.0.0.39**.
 You configure these routers using the command:
 ```
 ip pim send-rp-discovery <Interface> scope <TTL> interval <Seconds> .